Redskins worried about Marshawn Lynch's running, not his dancing

 ASHBURN, Virginia – Washington Redskins nose tackle Ziggy Hood knows what he doesn't want to see Sunday night: a certain 215-pound running back dancing.
-He also knows there's one good way to prevent that from happening.
+He also knows there's one good way to prevent it from happening.

 Marshawn Lynch danced on the sideline early in the fourth quarter of a blowout win over the New York Jets.
 It's not like Lynch has always done this, but he was playing in his first home game with the Raiders in his hometown while the song "I'm Really From Oakland" blared over the speakers.